 14. East Iceland has the country’s largest forest, lush farmlands, and many natural harbors with fishing villages.

 15. The South coast is home to some of the nation’s most visited tourist attractions, including the Golden Circle.
-Dettifoss Waterfall is the most powerful waterfall in the Europe.
+Dettifoss Waterfall is the most powerful waterfall in Europe.

 16. West Iceland is one of the island’s most geologically diverse regions with one of the greatest concentration of geysers in the world as well as the famous Snæfellsjökull glacier.